Emergency Preparedness Guide

 1. Be Informed: Be informed about emergencies that could happen in your community and identify sources of information in your community that will be helpful before, during, and after an emergency.
 Register with AlertOC to receive emergency notifications in Yorba Linda.
 Access Ready.gov to learn what to do before, during, and after an emergency.

 2. Make a Plan: Discuss, agree on, and document an emergency plan with those in your care.
-You will want to consider to create a Family Communications Plan, a plan to Shelter-in-Place, a plan on how you will Get-Away, and Emergency Plans at School and Work.
+You will want to consider creating a Family Communications Plan, a plan for Shelter-in-Place, a plan on how you will Get Away, and Emergency Plans at School and Work.
 View a sample Family Communications Plan (PDF), or download the Get Ready brochure (PDF) on additional plans.

-3. Build a Kit: Keep enough emergency supplies - water, non-perishable food, first aid, prescriptions, flashlight, and battery-powered radio on hand - for you and those in your care.
+3. Build a Kit: Keep enough emergency supplies - water, non-perishable food, first aid, prescriptions, flashlight, and a battery-powered radio on hand - for you and those in your care.
 Be prepared to improvise and use what you have on hand to make it on your own for at least three days, maybe longer.
-While there are many things that might make you more comfortable, think first about fresh water, food and clean air.
+While there are many things that might make you more comfortable, think first about fresh water, food, and clean air.

 4. Get Involved: There are many ways to get involved especially before a disaster occurs.
 The whole community can participate in programs and activities to make their families, homes, and places of worship safer from risks and threats.
 After preparing yourself and your family for possible emergencies, take the next step and get involved in preparing your community.
 Learn more about the City's Community Emergency Response Team (CERT), a program designed to train community volunteers in basic disaster response skills.